papermerge/papermerge-core/README.md

 <img src="./artwork/logo.png" />
 </p>

-Papermerge is an open source document management system (DMS) designed for digital archives (think PDF files).
-Instead of having piles of paper documents all over your desk, office or drawers - you can quickly scan them and configure your scanner to directly upload to Papermerge DMS.
-Papermerge DMS in its turn will extract text data from the scanned documents using Optical Character Recognition (OCR) technology, and then index documents using full text search engine.
+Papermerge DMS or simply Papermerge is a open source document management system designed to work with scanned documents (also called digital archives).
+It extracts text from your scans using OCR, indexes them, and prepares them for full text search.
+Papermerge provides the look and feel of modern desktop file browsers.
+It has features like dual panel document browser, drag and drop, tags, hierarchical folders and full text search so that you can efficiently store and organize your documents.

+It supports PDF, TIFF, JPEG and PNG document file formats.
-Papermerge is perfect tool for long term storage of PDF, JPEG, TIFF and PNG documents.
+Papermerge is perfect tool for long term storage of your documents.

-This repository is the heart of Papermerge DMS project, it contains the source code of core REST API backend and frontend UI.

 ## Features Highlights